 Mr Ettienne Le Roux: economics fundi

-Mr Ettienne le Roux followed a career as an economist at the National Treasury after starting out as a lecturer in economics at the North-West University’s Vaal Triangle Campus.
+Mr Ettienne le Roux followed a career as an economist at the National Treasury after starting out as a lecturer in economics at the North-West University’s Vanderbijlpark Campus.
 While employed at the Treasury, he also had the opportunity to further his studies in the United States of America.
 Mr Le Roux later moved into the banking environment and is now chief economist for Rand Merchant Bank (RMB).

 His knowledge of the economy is sought after.
 In July 2013, Mr Trevor Manuel, then Minister in the Presidency: National Planning Commission, appointed him to the South African Statistics Council.

 His career in banking started at First National Bank where he was an economist.
 Mr le Roux then joined RMB and went on to become their chief economist.
 An expert in currency and balance of payments, his main task as chief economist is to monitor the macro-economic environment for new trends in economic variables and policy.